 - the ability to generate operating cash flow;

 The cash flow statement is highly complementary to the P&L statement.
 Together they provide a clear view of the company's profitability, the cash generated by the operations, the investments made and the financing flows.

-The forecasted balance sheet, the last link in the chain, provides an overview of the company's net worth at a given moment in time.
+The forecasted balance sheet, the last link in the chain, provides an overview of the company's net worth at a given moment in time and is part of our financial forecast example.
 It enables you to evaluate: